Rich Coady (defensive back)

-Richard Joseph Coady, IV (born January 26, 1976) is a former American football safety who played in the National Football League (NFL).
+Richard Joseph Coady, IV (born January 26, 1976) is an American former professional football player who was a safety in the National Football League (NFL).
 His father Rich Coady played in the NFL for the Chicago Bears.

-High school years
+Early life

 Coady attended J. J. Pearce High School in Richardson, Texas and was a student and a letterman in football and basketball.
 In football, as a senior, he was named his team's Most Valuable Player and was an All-District selection and an All-Metroplex selection.

-College
+College career

 Coady attended Texas A&M University, where he was a three-year starter for the Aggies.
 Originally came to Texas A&M as a non-scholarship athlete and worked his way into the starting lineup, starting 39 games in a row and becoming an integral part of the Aggies' 1998 Big 12 Conference championship team.
 Led the A&M secondary in tackles for three straight seasons and had eight career interceptions.

 As a senior Coady was First-team All-Big 12 and made 86 tackles (57 solo) and had three interceptions.
 The year before he made 93 tackles (64 solo) and made two interceptions.
 In 1996, as a sophomore, he had 64 tackles (42) solo and three interceptions.
 As a freshman Coady was a reserve safety and made 23 tackles (12 solo).